Skip to main content

 Cybercrime is on the mind of every business — from the largest enterprise to small and mid-sized companies that may have limited technical expertise.
 Traditionally, the duty for addressing threats fell to dedicated security teams, but modern approaches like DevSecOps are treating security as a shared responsibility between development, security, and operations teams.

-The risk is real: cybercrime cost an estimated $6 trillion worldwide in 2021 alone.
+The risk is real: cybercrime cost an estimated $9.5 trillion USD globally in 2024 alone.
 One of the key areas of concern for developers is open source software.
 Open source components are becoming ubiquitous in software development, with a 259% increase over 2016-2020 (Synopsys).

 Open source software is public and visible by definition, allowing a worldwide community of developers to monitor and share information about vulnerabilities they discover in open source packages — but malicious actors can also see that information.
 This means that known vulnerabilities in open source packages must be addressed from the very beginning of application development.